Phonostalgia presents...

 45960-1 Suspended

-New York, NY: Tuesday, September 21, 1915
+New York, NY: ca. September 21, 1915

 If War Is What Sherman Said It Was

-(words by Andrew B. Sterling; music by Albert Gumble)
+(w: Andrew B. Sterling; m: Albert Gumble)

-"Suspended our to ex letter of Nov.
-15, 15."
+46044-1 OK: "Suspended our to ex letter of Nov.
+15, 15," "Rej our letter 6/13/17"

 New York, NY: Friday, April 21, 1916